Vessel Monitoring Systems (VMS)

 A Vessel Monitoring System (VMS) consists of a National Marine Fisheries Service (NMFS)-approved VMS transmitter that automatically determines a vessel's position and transmits it to a NMFS- approved communications service provider.
 The communications service provider receives the transmission and relays it to NMFS.

-(i) All vessels for which the vessel has a species and gear endorsement on its Federal Fisheries Permit under 679.4(b)(5)(vi) for directed fisheries for pollock, Pacific cod, and atka mackerel during those times when these fisheries are open.
-The only exemptions are for vessels using jig gear or dinglebar gear.
-Jig gear is not exempt in the Aleutian Islands subarea (see 71 FR 36694, July 28, 2006).
+- The vessel has a species and gear endorsement on its Federal Fisheries Permit for directed fishing for pollock, Pacific cod, or Atka mackerel and these fisheries are open, except if the vessel is using jig gear or dinglebar gear (50 CFR 679.7(a)(18)).

 Enforcement VMS Information